nestdotland/docs/docs/eggs/configuration.md

 # Configuration

 After you've initialized a project, you'll see a brand new `egg.json` or `egg.yml` file depending on the config format you've chosen.
 This file is specific to nest.land and needed for the registry.

-> Note: `egg.json` is different than Node's `package.json` for several reasons!
-[Here is why](https://github.com/nestdotland/nest.land/issues/52#issuecomment-643038042).
+Note: `egg.json` is different than Node's `package.json` for several reasons:

+1. It only includes information necessary to the registry
+2. An egg configuration file is not, and will ever be, required for a user to run their Deno project

 Here is a template egg configuration file with all available fields: